mesonbuild/stable-release-script/README.md

 $ cp config-example.cfg config.cfg
 ```

-Generate a personal access token by going to https://github.com/settings/tokens/new,
+Generate a personal access token with read access to public repositories and an
+expiry date of <366 days by going to https://github.com/settings/personal-access-tokens.
+You do not need to give it any special permissions.

-then add it to the config file
+Then add it to the config file:

 ```ini
 api-token = replace_this_with_your_token